Painting

 84 x 60cm

-The Shattered Wing Mirror series was inspired by a shattered wing mirror I found on the street outside my London studio before the pandemic.
+The Shattered Wing Mirror series was inspired by a broken wing mirror I found on the street outside my London studio in early 2020.

-What interested me in the mirror was its contradictory elements.
-It’s there to protect and is strong, however it is vulnerable in its position on a vehicle and can be fairly easily broken, as this one had.
-Aesthetically, it is shiny, has soft curves and displays exciting views of fast-moving urban life and serene nature, yet it’s functional and utilitarian and a legal requirement to have one on every vehicle.
+What interested me about the mirror was its contradiction.
+It is designed to protect and extend a driver’s vision, yet it is exposed and vulnerable in its position on a vehicle and can easily be broken, as this one had been.
+Aesthetically, it is sleek and reflective, with soft curves that capture fleeting views of urban life and moments of the surrounding landscape.
+At the same time, it is purely functional and a legal requirement on every vehicle.

-Initially I began experimenting with the object and made it into a necklace with some electrical tape and black wire.
+My initial response was to experiment directly with the object, temporarily transforming it into a necklace using electrical tape and black wire.

-The series began with photographs and evolved to include painting and printmaking.
+The series began with photography and later included painting and printmaking.

 'China Town, London' (2021)